aquilesC/aquiles.me/content/Exosomes.md

-They are a kind of [[extracellular vesicle]] with sizes between 30nm and 150nm.
+They are a kind of [[extracellular vesicles]] with sizes between 30nm and 150nm.
 They partially overlap in size with [[Microvesicles]], but their biogenesis is different.
 Exosomes are associated with endocytic pathway and with endosomal multivesicular bodies' formation[@pedrioli2021].

 There are two *known* pathways for their biogenesis: